Bachelor of Engineering with Honours

 Other examples include equipment technicians, data information scientists, product designers, quality assurance (QA) testers, advisors, researchers, and biostatisticians.

 The Aotearoa New Zealand government has identified health research and innovation as a national priority and area of investment, which will lead to more career opportunities in the medical industry in the near future.

 Would you like to combine your engineering skills with making a difference in a developing country this summer for ten weeks?
-Click here to learn about repairing hospital equipment in the Solomon Islands.
+Click here to learn about repairing hospital equipment in the Pacific Islands.

 Find out more about what you can do with a degree in Mechanical Engineering.

 Location: See the Department's website for up-to-date location details.

 University of Canterbury | Te Whare Wānanga o Waitaha